dribes2/Stochastic-Unit-Commitment-Problem-with-Quantum-Annealing/README.md

 - **To generate `cost_vs_reliability` data**:
   - Edit `Conejo_UCP_JCC_CQM_reliability.py`
   - Add your D-Wave token at **line 237**
-  - This script generates a sampleset for each point in the plot (3 covariance types × 7 reliability levels = 21 points)
+  - This script generates a json file containing the serialized sampleset for each point in the plot (3 covariance types × 7 reliability levels = 21 points).
+The json file is located in Stoch_UCP/cost_vs_reliability/results/

 - **To generate `cost_vs_scenarios` data**:
   - Edit `Conejo_UCP_JCC_scenarios.py`
   - Add your D-Wave token at **line 245**
-  - This script generates 25 samples corresponding to different scenario counts
+  - This script generates 25 json files containing the resulting sampleset solution corresponding to different scenario counts.
+The json file is located in Stoch_UCP/cost_vs_scenarios/results/

 ### Gurobi Runs